 Compared to glazes these inks have very low density.
 Examples we have noted range from 1.02 to 1.3 (from two suppliers, demonstrating a range of tolerance within the inkjet system).
 Individual inks must be carefully maintained to density (as measured with hydro gravimeteic density instruments) and viscosity (e.g. Brookfield viscometer).
 Filtration testing and careful observation of printed tone are also part of the QC regimen.

-Silk screen printing Silk screen printing is one of the best options for hobbyists and potters to reproduce crisp and detailed decoration for their ware.
+Silk screen printing is one of the best options for hobbyists and potters to reproduce crisp and detailed decoration.
 But there are many details to know.